openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

   }
 }
 ```
 **NOTE**<br>Data can be constructed and processed in subthreads.
-However, observable data can be processded only in the main thread.
+However, observable data can be processed only in the main thread.
 Therefore, in the preceding example, only the **name** attribute of **this.send** is passed to the subthread.

-### Using makeObserved Together with collections.Array/Set/Map
+### Using makeObserved and collections.Array/collections.Set/collections.Map Together
 **collections** provide ArkTS container sets for high-performance data passing in concurrent scenarios.
 For details, see [@arkts.collections (ArkTS Collections)](../reference/apis-arkts/js-apis-arkts-collections.md).
+makeObserved can be used to import an observable **colletions** container to ArkUI.
+However, makeObserved cannot be used together with the state variable decorators of V1, such as @State and @Prop.
+Otherwise, a runtime exception will be thrown.

 #### collections.Array
 The following APIs can trigger UI re-rendering: